Slop Articles

 That alone is a pretty thin filter, though.
 We all have plenty of thoughts on any given day — at least I hope so.
 So the bar can't just be "did a human have a thought somewhere upstream of this?"

-Can you vouche for it
+Can you vouch for it?

 You shouldn't put your name on something you haven't read.
 You shouldn't make an argument you don't feel comfortable defending.
 If somebody challenges a claim of yours in a comment thread and you can't speak to it, you didn't write it.
 You laundered it.

-The slopification happens when the thinking gets automated and the writing comes out the other end without any care.
+The slopification happens when nobody does either: the thinking gets automated, the writing comes out without care, and there's nobody behind it to push back at.
+Just a piece in the void, without any meaning whatsoever.

 Why I care